Hydrodynamic limit of the Kob-Andersen model: Proof of the upper bound

-In the second case, we note first that for a relevant site to change occupation a particle must move into or out of $\Lambda_{\pm}$, so indeed $\left(0,e\right)\in x+\overline{\partial}\left[-l,l\right]^{d}$, and by Observation \ref{obs:BPandKA} the set of relevant sites remains fixed.
-In this case $\grad_{(0,e)}\tau_{x}f$ is given by following carefully the four options -- moving into $\Lambda_{+}$, out of $\Lambda_{+}$, into $\Lambda_{-}$, or out of $\Lambda_{-}$. \end{proof} An important tool we will use in order to bound the probability of certain events will be the following lemma: \begin{lem}[{\cite[Lemma 5.1]{CerfManzo}}] Let $l'<10l$, and fix $x,y\in\Lambda_{l'}$.
+An important tool we will use in order to bound the probability of this event is the following lemma: \begin{lem}[{\cite[Lemma 5.1]{CerfManzo}}] Let $l'<10l$, and fix $y,z\in\Lambda_{l'}$.
 Then, assuming that the constant $\lambda$ in equation (\ref{eq:lupper}) is small enough,

 \end{lem}